Trump impeachment: Historic proceedings underway with senators due to be sworn in as jurors

 The Senate is opening its historic proceedings against President Donald Trump with a formal reading of the articles of impeachment by House prosecutors, followed by the arrival at the Capitol of Chief Justice John Roberts, who will swear in all 100 senators as jurors for only the third impeachment trial in US history.

-The chamber begun to transform itself into an impeachment court at noon (6am NZ Time) following a second day of ceremonial protocol that shifts the proceedings out of Speaker Nancy Pelosi's Democratic-run House to the Republican-majority Senate.
+The chamber begun to transform itself into an impeachment court at noon (6am NZ Time) following a second day of ceremonial protocol.

 READ MORE: